Lilias, Yoga and You

 Lilias, Yoga and You (later shortened to Lilias!) is a PBS television show hosted by Lilias Folan, a Cincinnati, Ohio-based practitioner of yoga as exercise.
 The show first aired on October 5, 1970 on Cincinnati PBS member station WCET and three years later was carried on PBS across the United States, where it ran until 1999.

 Yoga presenter

-Lilias Folan (born 1936) began to practice yoga as exercise in 1964, and was soon teaching at the YWCA in Stamford, Connecticut.
+Lilias Folan (1936–2026) began to practice yoga as exercise in 1964, and was soon teaching at the YWCA in Stamford, Connecticut.
 She studied asanas under the yoga masters T. K. V. Desikachar, B. K. S. Iyengar, and Angela Farmer, and gained wider knowledge of yoga under the Sivananda Yoga masters Swami Vishnudevananda and Swami Satchidananda.
 She joined the Connecticut ashram of the Divine Life Society led by Swami Chidananda.
 In the 1980s she met Swami Muktananda, creator of Siddha Yoga, who told her to teach meditation.
 Through her show she became known to Americans as the "First Lady of Yoga".
-She is married with two sons and seven grandchildren.
+She was married with two sons and seven grandchildren.
+Folan died on March 9, 2026, at the age of 90.